- You Are Here:

 - Be 21 years old

-- Reside in the city for 30 days prior to the general election
+- Reside in the Ward for 30 days prior to the general election

-In 2018, elections will be conducted for the offices of all 4 ward council seats.
-Ward councilmembers are elected to a 4-year term.
-Terms will begin in January 2019 and end in January 2023.
-(Candidates take their seats at the first regular Council meeting in January following election).
+- In 2022, elections will be conducted for the Ward council members.
+Councilmembers are elected to 4 year terms.
+Terms will begin in January 2023 and end in January 2027. (elected candidates are sworn in at the first regular Council meeting in January following election).

-In cases where more than 2 individuals file for Ward Council seats, a primary election will be held.
-If required, a municipal primary election would be held in conjunction with the state primary on Tuesday, August 14th.
-The two candidates for each ward Council seat receiving the most votes will then have their names placed on the ballot for a general election on Tuesday, November 6, 2018.
+- In cases where more than 2 individuals file for any ward, a primary election will be held.
+If required, a municipal primary election would be held in conjunction with the state primary on Tuesday, August 9th 2022.
+The two candidates receiving the most votes will then have their names placed on the ballot for a general election on Tuesday, November 8th, 2022.

 - Affidavit of Candidate for Nomination (PDF): This form must be completed by the individual running for office, and is to be submitted along with a $5 filing fee.
 While the petition noted above can be circulated and submitted by a group or individual other than the candidate him/herself, the affidavit for nomination form must be signed by the candidate for office.